DavidToddMiller/gr-HighDataRate_Modem/README.md

 Also, example flowgraphs for uncoded operations at 15.0 Mbps are provided in the “examples” folder of this github site:

-  - Sample Modulator Files in .zip format are available in the folder also to quickly run the transmit Modulator in Flowgraphs (up to about 40000 frames for about a 10-12 second run at 15 Mbps).
+  - Sample Modulator Files in .zip format are available in the folder ("examples/QPSK_Generate_Modulator_Files") also to quickly run the transmit Modulator in Flowgraphs (up to about 40000 frames for about a 10-12 second run at 15 Mbps).
+(Unzip files before running flowgraph)

   - The original frame stream in baseband real bits before modulation is provided that can be compared to the received stream for verification that no bits or frames had errors or were lost.
 The first 2 frames are deleted for comparison to the received frame stream that may have the first 0-2 frames missing when running the flowgraph.